vSched/vsched_main/README.md

 vSched is a novel approach to task scheduling in cloud virtual machines, providing accurate vCPU abstraction and enhancing performance across various VM types.
 This repository contains everything you need to run and experiment with vSched.

+## Authors
+- Edward Guo (Hofstra University)
+- Weiwei Jia (University of Rhode Island)
+- Xiaoning Ding (New Jersey Institute of Technology)
+- Jianchen Shan (Hofstra University)

+All inquiries regarding this project should be directed to Edward, at eguo3@pride.hofstra.edu.

 ## Important Note

-**This is the main repository for vSched.** If you want to run or experiment with vSched, this is the repository you need.
-It contains all necessary components, including the custom kernel and required userland programs.
+**This is the main repository for vSched.**
+This repository contains all components necessary to run and experiment with vSched, including the custom kernel and userland programs.

+⚠️ **vSched is intended for x86 Intel systems**
+vSched is built and tested on an x86 Intel system with Ubuntu.
+Different configurations are not supported.

 ## Repository Structure